All PnP drivers must handle this IRP.

 The device can be in any PnP state when the PnP manager sends this IRP.

 On Windows 98/Windows Me, the PnP manager does not send this IRP.

 The PnP manager sends this IRP at IRQL = PASSIVE_LEVEL in the context of a system thread.

 I/O Status Block

-This IRP must be handled first by the parent bus driver for a device and then by each higher driver in the device stack.
+This IRP is handled first by the driver at the top of the device stack and then passed down to each lower driver in the stack.

 Sending This IRP

 Reserved for system use.
 Drivers must not send this IRP.